 The Council self-funds claims which fall under the excess thresholds.
-The insurance fund provision is to provide for outstanding claims against the Council as at 31 March 2023.
+The insurance fund provision is to provide for outstanding claims against the Council as at 31 March 2024.

-An exercise to determine long and short-term provisions was carried out and currently the ratio is circa 70% short-term and 30% long-term.
+The ratio of insurance provisions is approximately 70% short-term and 30% long-term.